West Lakes

 At the conclusion of the groundwater assessment the EPA is likely to propose that a groundwater prohibition area should be established.

 Results did however, confirm that lead was found in both fish and crustaceans sampled, above levels that are set by the Foods Standards Australia New Zealand (FSANZ).
 SA Health has therefore advised that fish fillets from West Lakes are safe to eat, but whole or macerated fish and mussels are not recommended for human consumption.
-The taking of mussels and all bivalve shellfish has been banned for several decades in West Lakes under the Fisheries Management Act 2007.
+The taking of mussels and all bivalve shellfish is banned in West Lakes under the Fisheries Management Act 2007.

 A copy of the report on the test results can be downloaded from the right hand side of this page.